4 Ways to Protect Yourself Financially

 The bottom line

 Asset protection is a crucial aspect of financial planning.
-Unfortunately, it’s also often a neglected aspect because many people focus solely on acquiring assets instead.
+Unfortunately, many people neglect this aspect when they focus solely on acquiring assets instead.
+At Wilson Pateras, we can help you strategise and implement multiple ways to protect yourself financially, for full peace of mind.

-Our experienced financial advisors at Wilson Pateras in Richmond can help you with asset protection strategies.
-We’ll take the the time to understand your individual circumstances and financial goals before providing you with appropriate advice.
-We can also work with your legal advisors or recommend a good lawyer to make sure any asset protection strategy is legally effective.
+Our experienced financial advisers take the time to understand your individual circumstances and financial goals before providing you with appropriate tailored advice.
+We can also work alongside your legal advisers to ensure any asset protection strategy is legally effective.

 This article contains general advice only.
 It does not take into account your or your business objectives, financial situation or needs.
 You should seek advice from a financial planner, accountant or other professional adviser before making any financial decision based on this information.
 Liability limited by a scheme approved under Professional Standards Legislation, other than for the acts or omissions of financial services licensees.